OleFredrik1/masterthesis/README.md

 ### `/Data manipulations/Notebooks`

-Here are the [Jupiter notebooks](https://jupyter.org/) that were used for reading in the raw data files and processing them into a common format.
+Here are the [Jupyter notebooks](https://jupyter.org/) that were used for reading in the raw data files and processing them into a common format.
 The name of the notebook corresponds to the name of the dataset that was processed.
 Running the notebooks from top to bottom will convert the dataset correctly.

 ### `/Data manipulations/Others`